pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 To do this, you will need to stop and start the plugin.

-Stop the plugin with:
+Stop the plugin with

 ```
 l1-cli plugin stop helloworld.py
 ```

-Then, start it again with:
+Then, start it again with

 ```
 l1-cli plugin start $(pwd)/helloworld.py